 Pembroke aims to take four or five undergraduates to read Classics each year, though the numbers vary to mirror the quality of the field.
 It is possible to do Classics at the University without Latin or Greek A Level, or equivalent, and a special four-year course has been designed for this.
 Please contact Dr Meissner for individual advice if you have neither Latin nor Greek at A Level.
 At Pembroke we strongly believe that the necessary structures are firmly in place to give students all the necessary academic and pastoral support.
 We were among the first colleges to admit students for the four year course and are keen to maintain our high and diverse profile.

-The admissions process consists of interviews with two College subject representatives, and an Admissions Tutor or other non-expert academic.
+The admissions process consists of interviews with two College subject representatives, and an Admissions Tutor or an academic from another discipline.
 Applicants will also have an external interview at another college which is allocated by the Faculty.
 Beforehand, applicants are asked to submit two essays of their choice written for their A-level subjects.
 Those studying Greek and/or Latin for A-level, or equivalent, are expected to submit at least one essay in one of these subjects; four-year course applicants should submit an essay from an area as close to Classics as possible (for example, Ancient History or literature in a modern language).
 If in doubt, please contact Dr Meissner.

-For those with Latin at A Level, interview applicants will sit a one hour written test, involving translation of an unseen passage of Latin and answering grammatical and content questions relating to the text; those without Latin A Level but with Greek A Level will be asked to sit a written test, involving translation of an unseen passage of Greek and answering grammatical and content questions relating to the text; those without either language, that is four-year applicants, will sit a language aptitude test and will undergo a central assessment process operated by the Faculty.
+For those with Latin at A Level, interview applicants will sit a one hour written assessment, involving translation of an unseen passage of Latin; those without Latin A Level but with Greek A Level will be asked to sit a written assessment, involving translation of an unseen passage of Greek.
+This assessment is administered by the Faculty but sat in College.
+In addition, all candidates will be given preparatory reading before the subject interview.
+This reading consists of an unseen passage of Latin for candidates with A level Latin (or equivalent); candidates with Greek A level (or equivalent) only (i.e. not studying for Latin A level) will get an unseen passage of Greek instead.
+Candidates will be asked to translate the passage and answer grammatical and content questions.
+Candidates without either language, that is four-year applicants, will sit a language aptitude test and will undergo a central assessment process operated by the Faculty.
 Details about the at-interview written assessment can be found on the University of Cambridge website.